danjarvis/calcultr/README.md

 `$ nodemon server.js <jid> <password> <server> <port>`

-Once the server is running, use a jabber client to being chatting with bot.
-Start by typing 'help'.
+Once the server is running, use a jabber client to begin chatting with bot.
+Start by sending 'help'.

 Extend
 ------